sergeyzwezdin/hexo-images/README.md

 * **Resizes** images up to sizes that are convenient for web browsing size.
 You don't need to share 36-megapixel photos on the web 🙃
 * **Compresses** images to make sure it loads as fast as possible.
 It uses the most efficient algorithms to compress the image.
 * Creates **responsive images** to display the most important part of the image for mobile users.
+While resizing it detects the most important part of the photo to crop (thank you to [`smartcrop-sharp`](https://github.com/jwagner/smartcrop-sharp)).
 * Creates **special-sized** images if needed.
 Special sizes for special cases 👌
 * Provides **tag helper** to generate a responsive-oriented picture tag.
 * Generates `webp` files in addition to the original image type.